About Me

 Amy Callahan

-My goal for your horse is no different than my goal for my own horse: be as able-bodied for as long as possible.TM
+My goal for your horse is no different than my goal for my own horse:

 ♥ ♥ ♥

-In Spring of 2017, our horse Goose was 16.
+In Spring of 2018, our horse Goose was 17.
 He had a bump on along his spine, he never seemed to roll on his right side, he stopped cantering, and he has had pronounced DSLD his entire life.
 He always loved a good butt rub, but I wanted to understand these specific concerns and learn how to help him stay as able-bodied for as long as possible.

 I started asking people I knew in the horse industry for help.
 The book “Beating Muscle Injuries for Horses” by Jack Maegher was highly recommended by an accomplished breeder for the sports massage techniques and preventative approach.
-I have used this book countless times after Goose let me know something’s going on.
+I used this book countless times after Goose let me know something’s going on.

 Looking for videos, I found and took the accredited home-study course “Equine Musculoskeletal Unwinding” by April Love founder of Holistic Horse Works.
 This soft-work modality expanded my understanding of tension, muscle spasms, and how they tug and pull on the skeleton.
-Goose loves the horse yoga we learned together!
+Goose loved the horse yoga we learned together!

 I was told ground poles would be great for Goose.
 So I found a bajillion layouts on Pinterest and started tinkering.
 Every day with him, we would do a different design to keep it fresh and engaging.

 Wanting MORE, I completed the Equine Rehab Therapist program hosted by the Association of Certified Equine Therapies and taught by Superior Therapy LLC.
-This course required in-depth knowledge of equine anatomy, biomechanics, and physical therapy as well as corrective exercises.
+This fantastic course required much more knowledge of equine anatomy, biomechanics, and physical therapy as well as corrective exercises.
 We also learned how to use therapeutic devices: PEMF, warm and cold laser, light therapy, nebulizer, and massage gun during sessions.
 I plan to attend again at another location to learn how to use a water treadmill!

-There is more learning planned including saddles and cranial sacral work as well as the addition of therapeutic devices.
 But all in good time.
 I do need to go riding myself too!

 ♥ ♥ ♥

-As a horsewoman, my riding did not start until half-way through my 48th year.
-I had a specific goal to ride our National Show Horse, a strong saddleseat country pleasure horse.
-He was smart, spicy, very athletic, and so playful.
-A little like me!
-HA.
-I had no idea I was being ambitious, but I achieved this goal in about 3 years.
-I was able to show saddleseat in Academy in Summer 2023 on a retired Morgan park horse, who is an excellent professor of the canter.
+A few years later, I was very fortunate to be able to show saddleseat in Academy in Summer 2023 on a retired Morgan park horse, who is an excellent professor of the canter.
 And I’m proud to say, I won a championship class even against the littles who ride the heck out of their horses!

 I have experience in saddleseat including equitation and gaited riding, western pleasure and dressage.
 I have ridden National Show Horses, Arabians, Saddlebreds, Morgans, stock horses, draft horse crosses, and a few ponies.
 I am hoping to do some cross-training and learn about barrel racing too.
 I hope to ride for as long as my own body will allow me to!